Homemade Vegetable Broth ~

-This rich, fragrant, easy to make homemade vegetable broth is an excellent base for soups and also works to boost the flavor in risottos, pasta, and casseroles.
+This rich, fragrant, easy-to-make veggie broth is an excellent base for soups and also works to boost the flavor in risottos, pasta, and casserole!

 This recipe was inspired by a big bunch of leeks I bought for a completely different recipe that never happened.
 Most likely, they would have just sat in the fridge and then been eventually thrown out.